tohxuewang99/DevSecOps/README.md

 # Set up the global configuration in Tools, to install the latest SonarQube Scanner during pipeline build
 ![Tools setting for latest SonarQube Scanner Installation](Images/image-14.png)

+# Updated jenkinsfile with Dsonar commands to trigger project scan with token credentials created in system and installation created in tools pointing towards the SonarQube Scanner Server